stormchaser3000/psychosis/README.md

 # psychosis
 a game that explores a mind with a guilty conscience. made using raylib

+notice to Joey and Tim: if you wish to be added to the copyright notice then please talk to me on discord or steam

 Copyright (C) 2019  Ian Sutter <stormchaser30000@gmail.com>

 This program is free software: you can redistribute it and/or modify